Gazeta.Ru: History

 Gazeta.Ru was launched in 1999 as a project with the Foundation for Effective Politics (rus. Фонд эффекти́вной поли́тики) under the leadership of Anton Nosik.
 In February 1999 the first publication was published.
 In September 1999 the publications Vesti.ru and Lenta.ru were created, and the brand Gazeta.ru was sold to the company Yukos, which created a new edition under the leadership of former editor-in-chief of the daily business newspaper Kommersant, Vladislav Borodulin.
 After its time under Vladislav Borodulin who owned 100% of the stock, Gazeta.Ru was sold to Sekret Firmy in 2005, a publishing house owned by Alisher Usmanov since 2006.
 In 2005 Aleksandr Pisarev served as chief editor for one year.

 He was replaced by Mikhail Mikhailin who held its position till 2010.
-Then Mikhail Kotov became chief editor, but he left Gazeta.ru in 2013, because he didn't agree with the power shift in the newspaper.
+Then Mikhail Kotov became chief editor, but he left Gazeta.ru in 2013 because he did not agree with the power shift in the newspaper.

 In 2012 Alisher Usmanov sold his interest in SUP Media to Alexander Mamut.
 In 2013 companies SUP Media and Rambler-Afisha were united in the Combined company Afisha.Rambler.SUP (from 2014 Rambler&Co).

 In 2013 Svetlana Lolaeva, a member of staff since 2007, served as chief editor and, in the same year, was replaced by Svetlana Babaeva, a former employee of Izvestia and RIA Novosti.
 In 2016 Olga Alekseeva was announced as chief editor.

 In October 2019, Sergey Rybka became the chief editor.
 Gazeta.Ru is the 50th most-visited website in Russia, according to Alexa Internet rankings.